 Avi Kaplan, vocal bass for a cappella group Pentatonix, headlined the second annual Contemporary A Cappella Workshop hosted by the UT School of Music.

-Work began Friday with rehearsals of UT’s three a cappella ensembles: VOLume, UT Singers and ReVOLution.
+Work began Friday with rehearsals for UT’s three a cappella ensembles: VOLume, UT Singers and ReVOLution.
 Kaplan listened to and critiqued their sets.
 He also chose one song to perform with each group on Saturday.

 “He speaks great knowledge and advice,” VOLume tenor Dalton Mitchell said.
 “It’s great for us to soak that in.
 He’s just so down to earth.”